MontaineHOA/CCnR/99_amendment.md

 ## 4. Common Areas.

-The last sentence of Article IV, Section 1 is hereby amended to read:
+The last sentence of Article IV, Section i is hereby amended to read:

 The Common Areas are identified as Tracts S, V, AC, AE, AR, U, Z, AB, AN, W, and AM, of the Plat of Aldarra Division No. 3; and Tracts AS, AT, Y, 0, and Q, of